-6 Hrs.
-This course provides instruction on general service and installation for common gas and electrical heating systems.
+This course provides instruction in general service and installation for common gas and electrical heating systems.
 Emphasis is placed on components, general service procedures, and basic installation.
 Upon completion, the student should be able to install and service gas and electrical heating systems in a wide range of applications.